LowryZhao/Milestone1-2_Group48/Executive_Summary.md

 ---

-## 4. [Nutrition Plan Development and Sharing]
+## 4. [Nutrition Level Filter]
 ### Description
-Briefly describe what this feature does.
+Enable users to filter foods by nutritional content levels — low, mid, and high, which including fat, protein, carbohydrates, sugar, and nutritional density.

 ### Steps
 1. Step-by-step instructions for using this feature.